SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Experiment Setup

 For mathematical optimization, we evaluate on four algorithm discovery tasks: Circle Packing (Rectangle), Circle Packing (Square), Heilbronn Triangles, and MinMax Distance.
 For systems optimization, we use four tasks from the ADRS benchmark~\citep{adrs}: Prism, TXN, EPLB, and LLM-SQL.
 The detailed task descriptions and prompts are provided in Appendix~\ref{sec:prompt}.

-For agent-scaffold design, we use the XSTest benchmark~\citep{rottger2024xstest}.
+For agent-scaffold design, we use the IFBench \citep{ifbench} and XSTest benchmark~\citep{rottger2024xstest}.
+We evaluate each benchmark under two inference-budget settings, where the inference model is allowed to make either one or up to three LLM calls per example.
 We split the benchmark into a feedback set, a metric set, and a test set, with 60, 75, and 150 examples, respectively.
 The feedback set is used during evolution, the metric set is used for candidate selection, and the test set is held out for final evaluation.